Accountability Cycle Update

-The first ASER meeting begins with Risk banding task in September and includes the agreement of the Key Performance Indicator Targets for the year.
-Regular accountability monitoring of the academy by MAT officers and the Academy Standards Committee (ASC) will use these KPI’s as both the internal indicator and the external comparative measure.
+The first ASER meeting begins with Risk Banding task in September and includes the agreement of the Key Performance Indicator Targets for the year.
+Regular accountability monitoring of the academy by WAT officers and the Academy Standards Committee (ASC) will use these KPI’s as both the internal indicator and the external comparative measure.
 This information feeds into the Headteacher Performance Management meeting.

-The SSIO will also provide regular sessions with the Academy Leadership Team when requested or identified, providing additional capacity to their improvement work, developing the monitoring of impact and recording in the self-evaluation.
-This work will identify actions for the SLT to work on; some sessions are with middle leaders developing their accountability monitoring and evaluations and some sessions will be joint monitoring activities.
+The SSIO will provide regular leadership support to Academy Leadership Team when requested or the need identified, providing additional capacity to their improvement work, developing the monitoring of impact and recording in the self-evaluation.
+This work will identify actions for the ALT to work on; some sessions are with middle leaders developing their accountability monitoring and evaluations and some sessions will be joint monitoring activities.

 Capacity for school improvement comes from three levels: